mapleinside/apollo-grid/README.md

 > A React grid package based on Bootstrap 4 grid system

+> ❌ Sorry, but this library is no longer maintained.
+Please find an alternative.

 ## Why Apollo Grid?

 Like me, you need a powerful 12 columns, flex based responsive grid system for React?
 Why not use one of the most famous and powerful system as a base: Bootstrap's grid.